-Salem State University, established in 1854 as Salem Normal School, is a comprehensive, publicly supported institution of higher learning located approximately 15 miles north of Boston, and is one of the largest state universities in the Commonwealth of Massachusetts.
+Salem State University, established in 1854 as Salem Normal School, is a comprehensive, publicly supported institution of higher learning located approximately 15 miles north of Boston and one mile from downtown Salem, and is one of the largest state universities in the Commonwealth of Massachusetts.

 Salem State is governed by an 11-person board of trustees.
 Nine trustees are appointed by the governor for five-year terms, renewable once; one alumni trustee is elected by the alumni association for a five-year term, renewable once; and a student trustee is elected by the student body for one year.

 Applicants: 6,139Accepted: 4,517Enrolled: 1,145Men: 397Women: 748Total Freshman Class: 1,145Students of Color 34.8%

 Applicants: 1,543Accepted: 1,268Enrolled: 752Men: 309Women: 443Total Transfer Class: 752Students of Color: 37.6%

 Students hail from 28 states and 63 countries (students enrolled in credit courses)

 (Academic Year 2015-2016)

 Post-Master's Certificates: 22

 - As of fall 2015, 91 percent of Salem State’s 352 full-time faculty members held terminal degrees: 294 (84%) held doctorates and 24 (7%) creative and performing arts faculty held MFAs, while 32 (9%) held master's degrees or the equivalent and, of these, six are currently enrolled in doctoral programs.

 - Among full-time faculty members in 2015, 80 percent identified as white, non-Hispanic (compared to 90% in 2010) and 56 percent were female (compared to 53% in 2010).